 With Colombia’s peace talks back on track, the country is looking at what has caused the 50 years of violence that according to the government has left almost a million dead.
 One of the recognized causes is a political exclusion that is older than the country itself.

-According to Father Fernan Gonzalez, a well-known academic and conflict analyst, “Colombian society has not established a consensus on the nature and origins of the armed conflict.”
+According to Father Fernan Gonzalez, a well-known historian and conflict analyst, “Colombian society has not established a consensus on the nature and origins of the armed conflict.”

 Many believe that the conflict with the Revolutionary Armed Forces of Colombia (the FARC), along with the handful of other armed leftist insurgencies that have existed throughout the last 50 years, can be attributed to the individual choices and actions of these groups seeking wealth and power.